Looking to buy a pair of men’s running tights or pants? But not sure which one to get?

 - Running in shorts just to avoid tights does not make you more manly.
 I checked.
 It doesn’t.

 Personal preference.
-Why do some women run in a sports bra and others (like me) pretty much never do.
+It’s just like how some women run in a sports bra and others (like me) pretty much never do.

 In the winter, they may also find that added layer around the nether regions provides additional warmth.
 Just like we find our fingers and toes get cold on runs because blood is focused in our core…well gentlemen that’s why you get cold too.